Characters: Artemis Fowl

 - Voice with an Internet Connection: Perfectly summed up in this line "I'm right there with you, darling.
 Unless you trigger a land mine, in which case I'm in the Operation Room."
 Most of his 'field' time is this: talking through a headset to people in the field and supplying them with info.

-- Chivalric Romance: Continually approaches the world as this.
+- Chivalric Romance: Continually approaches the world as this with himself as the dashing knight.

 - Crouching Moron, Hidden Badass: You know how Orion is Artemis's Cloud Cuckoolander alter ego?
 Artemis can't shoot straight to save his life.
 Orion can.Something of a Fridge Brilliance, or maybe just plain Homage.
 In Greek Mythology, Orion was an excellent hunter and became Artemis' hunting companion.
 In some variants of the legend, he bested Artemis at hunting.